 I imagine people buy more paper towels than paper napkins—or use paper towels as napkins—but these too have easy replacements, unlike bathroom tissue.
 Don’t worry, I didn’t include it on the list.
 A woman who wished to remain anonymous recently told Buzzfeed about her experience with “the family cloth” and apparently horrified the Internet.

-9. Processed food
+9. Highly processed food

 Of everything on the list, processed food will require the most effort to replace.
 The Western diet—which the majority of us eat—consists of highly processed foods, almost always packaged in shiny plastic.
 It’s convenient but not healthy for us or the planet.